microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 }
 ```

 **Step 8.** Set up basic authentication.
 Let's create a file named registry.password using htpasswd utility for storing user credentials.
-Replace **user-name** with your user name, and enter your password when prompted:
+Replace **user-name** with your preferred user name, and enter your preferred password when prompted.
+The user name and password will be used to log into your private Docker registry later.
 ```
 $ cd ~/docker-registry/nginx
 $ htpasswd -c registry.password <user-name>